Report | Adaptive Spaces

 U.S. Employment Growth

 Notes: Q4 forecast based on historical data through November 2020.
 Health care employment consists of hospitals and ambulatory health care services.

 Source: Real Capital Analytics, February 2021.
 Based on independent reports of properties and portfolios $2.5 million and greater.

-Healthcare delivery has played an important role during the pandemic, which has accelerated trends in life sciences properties and medical office buildings.
 Pete Bulgarelli, President and CEO, Lillibridge Healthcare Services and Executive Vice President, Office at Ventas, and CBRE’s Chris Bodnar join Spencer to examine the changes driving these industries and how operators and investors are adapting.